lsst-dm/dmtn-113/index.rst

   to all other processes, each running on data from its separate tile.

-Obvious drawback of the fork mode is a competition for CPU resources on single host, though tests show that this is not an isse due to a bottleneck on database server side.
-MPI more should produce more faithful simulation of actual pipeline running if there are sufficient number of hosts to run all processes.
+Obvious drawback of the fork mode is a competition for CPU resources on single host with typical number of tiles much larger than number of cores even on relatively large hosts, though tests show that this is not an issue due to a bottleneck on database server side.
+MPI mode should produce more faithful simulation of actual pipeline running if there is a sufficient number of hosts to run all processes.

 PPDB Schema